sonusindhu/mark-one/examples/Forms/Fieldset.md

-Fieldset Legend and Error message example: The `legend` property is set to "Fieldset Legend," and the `errorMessage` property is set.
+Fieldset Legend and Error message example: The `legend` property is set to "Fieldset Legend," the `isRequired` property is set to `true,` and the `errorMessage` property is set.
 Two of the fieldset children, required checkboxes, also have their individual error messages.
 ```jsx
 import { useState } from 'react';
 import { Checkbox } from 'mark-one';